-A section 88B instrument must be signed in accordance with item 8 schedule 9 of the Lodgment Rules.
-See signatures and consents in the chapter on section 88B instruments.
+A section 88B instrument must be signed in accordance with item 8 Schedule 9 of the Lodgment Rules.
+See signatures and consents in this Guideline.

 The signatures should include the registered proprietor(s), any mortgagee(s) or chargee(s) of the land which will be burdened by the affecting interest(s).
 All signatures must be witnessed.

-Legislation about signing and attestation (witnessing) may be found in the Real Property Act 1900, the Real Property Regulation 2014, the Conveyancing Act 1919 and the Conveyancing (General) Regulation 2013.
+Legislation about signing and attestation (witnessing) may be found in the Real Property Act 1900, the Lodgment Rules, the Conveyancing Act 1919, the Conveyancing (General) Regulation 2018 and the Conveyancing Rules.

 Other related Guidelines which may be useful are set out below: